Order Facing The Falling Sky on CD using the "Add to Cart" icon below.

 The single Waiting For The Silence was played on BBC Radio Scotland, Vectis Radio in the Isle of Wight, by André van Os on Radio Caroline and featured on Neil Vessey's The Folk Pilot on Kent-based Deal Radio.

-Nic Perrins, Pat Edison and other DJs on Radio Caroline played the song Live In The Wind.
-The track also got a spin on Glastonbury FM's World Beat programme.
+Suzy Wilde, Nic Perrins, Pat Edison and other DJs on Radio Caroline played the song Live In The Wind.
+Suzy described Facing The Falling Sky as an "excellent album".
+Live In The Wind also got a spin on Glastonbury FM's World Beat programme.

 Across the Atlantic, the album was playlisted by CFBX in Kamloops, British Columbia, Canada.